-Council (Stanton Library and North Sydney Olympic Pool) cannot take responsibility for children in the Library, Youth Centre or the Pool these facilities, as they.
-These facilities are not licensed child-care facilities, and therefore cannot provide supervision of children.
-Council Officers do not take over parental responsibilities for children when they come into the Library, Youth Centre and the Pool these facilities.
+Council cannot take responsibility for children in these facilities, as they are not licensed child-care facilities, and therefore cannot provide supervision of children.
+Council Officers do not take over parental responsibilities for children when they come into these facilities.

 - 4.5.2.1.
 Minimum entry age for North Sydney Olympic Pool children under 10 years of age are not permitted to enter the facility unless under the supervision of a person 16 years or older, in accordance with Guideline SU1.11 Parental Supervision of the Pool Safety Guidelines 1996. - 4.5.2.2.
-Minimum entry age for supervisors (not Library staff) of children in Stanton Library children 5 years old and under must be supervised by a reasonable person who is 16 years or older.
+Minimum entry age for children in Stanton Library children 0 to 5 years old must be supervised by a person who is 16 years or older.
 Supervision requires that the person be within sight of the child at all times.
 Children between the ages of 6 and 11 years old must have a parent, carer or sibling (12 years and older) on the premises and providing active supervision. - 4.5.2.3.
-Stanton Library does not control what children borrow, unless it is material classified by a level of government (MA rated videos/DVDs) and it is the parent/guardians' responsibility to monitor the child's use of resources accessed through Stanton Library, be this websites, online databases, printed or audiovisual materials or other library materials.
-Having said this, the Stanton Library does provide a level of protection to children against the display of X or R Rated material on the public computer screens through Council's Exclusions Disruptive or Abusive Customers Policy where such behaviour is prohibited. - 4.5.2.4.
+Stanton Library does not control what children borrow, unless it is material classified by a level of government (MA rated videos/DVDs) and it is the parent/guardians' responsibility to monitor the child's use of resources accessed through Stanton Library, be this websites, online databases, printed or audiovisual materials or other library materials. - 4.5.2.4.
 The primary age range for young people attending Planet X Youth Centre is 12-18 years with a secondary range of up to 21 years in approved circumstances where specialised assistance is required.
-Attendance by young people is on a voluntary basis. - 4.5.3 Unattended children in the Library or North Sydney Olympic contact the parents.
-In instances such as when the Library or North Sydney Olympic Pool these facilities are closing or the child is distressed the Police will be called.
+Attendance by young people is on a voluntary basis.

+4.5.3 Unattended children

-Council (Stanton Library and North Sydney Olympic Pool) cannot take responsibility for children left unattended in these facilities.
-Children left unattended could become lost, distressed or sick; get bored and wander off; disrupt other users; cause damage to library or pool property; leave the premises themselves and/or be at risk of approach from strangers.
+Council cannot take responsibility for children left unattended in these facilities.
+Children left unattended could become lost, distressed or sick; get bored and wander off; disrupt other users; cause damage to property; leave the premises themselves and/or be at risk of approach from strangers.

-If a child is found unattended in the Library, Youth Centre or Pool facilities these facilities at any time the staff in charge will attempt to
+If a child is found unattended in these facilities at any time the staff in charge will attempt to contact the parents.
+In instances such as when these facilities are closing or the child is distressed the Police will be called.